 The best place to start is in Holetown, home to some of the best high-end shopping on the island.

-Located right in the heart of Holetown, Limegrove Lifestyle Centre provides shoppers the opportunity to purchase some of the world’s leading luxury brands, as well as offers leisure and entertainment facilities like restaurants, cafés, bars, a cinema, art gallery, and spa, just to name a few.
+Located in the heart of Holetown, Limegrove Lifestyle Centre provides shoppers the opportunity to purchase some of the world’s leading luxury brands.
+Limegrove also offers leisure and entertainment facilities like restaurants, cafés, bars, a cinema, an art gallery, and a spa.
 As a result, Limegrove is fast becoming one of the best shopping and lifestyle destinations on the island.

-For fine jewellery and designer watches shop at discounted duty free prices at Colombian Emeralds International.
-CEI provides tax free and duty free items with Global Customer Service and 30-day Insurance Plan.
+For fine jewelry and designer watches shop at discounted duty-free prices at Colombian Emeralds International.
+CEI provides tax-free and duty-free items with Global Customer Service and 30-day Insurance Plan.

 Built around three distinct and stylish courtyards, Limegrove is a hub of activity for anyone with high-end taste.
 There’s also free Wi-Fi throughout the complex for those keen to stay connected.

 Limegrove also plays host to a regular events program, which includes art shows, culinary events, live entertainment, and cultural displays.